 Keeping track of your art's appearance can sometimes feel tedious, especially when you have multiple visual effects.
 Fortunately, Illustrator has a core hub from which we can quickly edit and fix all those effects on the go.

-This step-by-step guide is for you to learn How to Use Appearance Panel in Adobe Illustrator.
+This step-by-step guide is for you to learn How to Use the Appearance Panel in Adobe Illustrator.
 Keep reading to learn all the basics of using the Appearance Panel In Adobe Illustrator.

 What is the Appearance Panel?